 This post is not a guide to Naila.
 It’s just a photo journey.
 I haven’t captured much of local life in the following pictures; just the surroundings and built heritage and architecture.

 Surprisingly, the rampart which surrounds the village is still in a very good condition.
-Intended to protect the village from attacking armies as the first line of defense, the fortification runs all around the village, including the Naila fort perched on the hill-top.
+Intended to protect the village from attacking armies as the first line of defense, the fortification runs all around the village, including the Naila fort perched on the hilltop.

 I was excited about finding a lovely heritage building dating back to 1875 AD.
-The second one is a feeling of let down looking at its condition.
+The second one is a feeling of letdown looking at its condition.
 Advertisement on its facade is a bummer.
-The saddest part is the fact that now its run by the government as a primary health center.
+The saddest part is the fact that now it is run by the government as a primary health center.
 It could have rather been a beautiful heritage hotel; it’s just waiting for things to fall apart.

 I’m not sure how this beautiful property ended up with the government but the current state of the building is quite sad.

 You end up thinking about the sad state; destruction & decay of heritage, architecture, and history is no one’s concern unless it generates revenue.
-The Araish work as shown in the above picture (white marble like polished surface with black border) is impossible to reproduce today to the same level even though we know the processes because of expensive labor and lack of skilled workers; we are simply allowing it to decay!!
+The Araish work as shown in the above picture (white marble-like polished surface with black border) is impossible to reproduce today to the same level even though we know the processes because of expensive labor and lack of skilled workers; we are simply allowing it to decay!!

 You can look at the surrounding views of Naila village in the above picture.
 Probably these views are short-lived as plotting for dwelling units has already started.